oswaldobapvicjr/performetrics/README.md

 * **Double-precision (default)**: implements a more robust conversion logic that avoids truncation from finer to coarser granularities.
 For example, converting 999 milliseconds to seconds results in 0.999

   A initial precision of 9 decimal places is set by default.
 This property can be changed calling `Performetrics.setScale(int)`.

+> **Note:** Check the Javadoc to find out how to specify a different conversion mode for a single operation.

 ---